ccbogel/QualCoder/README.md

 **To start QualCoder again**

-If you are not using virtual environment, as long as you are in the same drive letter, eg C:
+If you are not using a virtual environment, as long as you are in the same drive letter, eg C:

 `py -m qualcoder`